Half-caste: South Africa

 In the 19th century, paintings of half-caste people were in demand and eagerly traded in Europe.
 Above painting shows Mestizo with caption.

 Sociological literature on South Africa, including the pre-colonial, colonial and apartheid eras, refers to half-caste as anyone born from admixing of White and people of color.
 An alternate, less common term, for half-caste was Mestizzo (conceptually similar to Mestizo in Latin American colonies).

 Griqua (Afrikaans: Griekwa) is another term for half-caste people from intermixing in South Africa and Namibia.

 People of mixed descent, the half-caste, were considered inferior and slaves by birth in the 19th-century hierarchically arranged, closed colonial social stratification system of South Africa.
 This was the case even if the father or mother of half-caste person was a European.

 Also, during the apartheid eras, Indians were treated as the upper middle class that was virtually superior to half-caste Coloureds.

 United Kingdom

-In the United Kingdom, the term when used primarily applies to those of mixed Black and White parentage, although can extend to those of differing heritages as well.
+In the United Kingdom, the term when used primarily applies to those of mixed black and white parentage, although can extend to those of differing heritages as well.

 Sociologist Peter J. Aspinall argues that the term was coined by 19th-century British colonial administrations, and eventually started to be used as a descriptor of multiracial Britons in the 20th century who had partial white ancestry.
 From the 1920s to 1960s, Aspinall argues it was "used in Britain as a derogatory racial category associated with the moral condemnation of 'miscegenation.

 The National Union of Journalists has stated that the term half-caste is considered offensive today.
 The union's guidelines for race reporting instructs journalists to "avoid words that, although common in the past, are now considered offensive".
-NHS Editorial guidance states documents should "Avoid offensive and stereotyping words such as coloured, half-caste and so forth".
+NHS editorial guidance advises "avoid offensive and stereotyping words such as coloured, half-caste and so forth".